 top of page

-is a NYC based Israeli-American songleader
+is a NYC based Jewish-American Songleader

 utilizing the power of music

-as a means of communication,
+as a means of communication, community building, healing, and joy!

 Shira Averbuch logo